tejaswieerpina/KeySightProject/README.md

 # KeySightProject

-It is developed using HTML5 with Angualar.
+It is developed using HTML5 with Angular.